polarhive/UE23CS/src/UE23CS242B/U1_Process_Management.md

 - If processes don’t fit in memory, swapping moves them in and out to run
 - Virtual memory allows execution of processes not completely in memory

+> Virtual memory is a memory management technique used by modern OS to give the illusion of a larger amount of RAM than what is physically available on the system, by using combination of physical RAM.

 # OS Operations

 > Interrupt driven (hardware and software)